ThatCoolCoder/tinyinstallj/README.md

 # tinyinstallj

 A tiny installer generator for Java programs, primarily designed for use on GUI programs.
-It can work with command line programs but things can get a bit weird on some OS configurations.
+It can work with command line programs but things might get a bit weird on some OS configurations.

-The installer generator is written in Python and it builds a statically linked standalone Rust executable.
+The installer generator is written in Python and it builds a statically linked standalone Rust executable that should run pretty much anywhere.

 The generated executables are generally under 10MB in size.
 It can produce installers for Windows and Linux, and the Linux installers probably work on Mac.

-The `.jar` file is not embedded in the installer, the installer instead is only provided with the URL of a jar file to download and install.
-(This is true in the stable version, in the dev version this has been changed to include the `.jar` in the installer)
+The `.jar` file (and your program's icon) are embedded in the proguced executable.

 When running an installer, it also creates a batch/shell script to uninstall the program.